 In front of a 25,000 crowd desperate to see United do well, Howard Wilkinsonís men had got off to a flying start when Bobby Davison scored with an acutely angled shot after he outpaced Boro defender Tony Mowbray.
 The goal gave United a clear edge but Boro managed to hold out and in the seventy-fifth minute they hit back when Mervyn Day punched Parkinsonís free-kick straight to Alan Comfort, who struck a dipping shot from near the edge of the penalty area and into the net off the underside of the bar.
 Then with Boro believing they had earned a point, came that late bizarre last minute winner for United.

-Chris Fairclough and Peter Haddock kept Peter Davenport and Bernie Slaven quiet
+Peter Haddock kept Peter Davenport and Bernie Slaven

 Mike Whitlow handled the pace of Stuart